Last updated on June 28, 2026

 You’ll occasionally see this paired with Mistveil Plains to loop the same spell over and over, like a Silence to lock an opponent out of the game.

-Solve the Equation costs a fair bit, but it does the thing where it finds whatever you need.
+Solve the Equation costs a fair bit, but it finds whatever you need.
 This is rarely your first choice as a tutor, but it’s an excellent tool in Commander decks that need redundancy or that want a tutor without resorting to a Game Changer.

 #3.
 Personal Tutor

 Personal Tutor looks an awful lot like Mystical Tutor, but the timing and tutor restrictions make it much weaker than the other.
-That said, it’s hard to argue with such efficiency; it just doesn’t have the same range of interactions as Mystical Tutor.
+That said, it’s hard to argue with such efficiency; it just doesn’t have the same range of interactions as the instant-speed version.

 #2.
 Merchant Scroll